stardog-union/stardog-vsc/stardog-rdf-grammars/README.md

 ### Stardog language support:

 - Stardog Mapping Syntax (`.sms`)
+- Stardog Rules Syntax (`.srs`)

 ## Installation

+There are two ways to install this extension: from the Visual Studio Code Extension Marketplace (recommended) and locally.

+### Marketplace

+To install via the Marketplace open the command palette while in VSC (`CMD + SHIFT + P`) and type `install`, then navigate to `Extensions: Install Extensions` and hit `enter`, or simply click the Marketplace icon and search for this extension `stardog-rdf-grammars`.

+### Local

-It's not hosted in VSCode's extension library yet, so to install it you'll need to copy this directory into VSCode's dotfile (usually located in your `$HOME` directory):
+ To install the extension locally you'll need to copy this project into VSCode's dotfile folder (usually located in your `$HOME` directory):

 ```
 cp path/to/stardog-rdf-grammars $HOME/.vscode/extensions
 ```

 Make sure you have VSCode installed first!
 Once you've copied this directory to `.vscode/extensions`, either restart VSCode or reload the window (`CMD+SHIFT+P`, then type `reload` - you'll see the appropriate option).

+## Usage

 Open a file with an extension that matches your language, et voila!